thienmacnguyen/STOCK-TRADING-RL/README.md

 # 📈 Stock Trading Simulation using Reinforcement Learning

 ## 📌 Overview
-This project simulates stock trading using Reinforcement Learning to optimize investment strategies based on historical stock data.
+This project simulates stock trading using Reinforcement Learning to optimize investment strategies based on historical stock data from QCOM (NASDAQ).
+The system uses a Deep Q-Network (DQN) to learn buy, sell, and hold decisions through interaction with a custom trading environment.
+---
 ## ⚙️ Features
 - Custom trading environment
 - Deep Q-Network (DQN) implementation